Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Information Privacy}

-Information privacy captures the notion that the prior and posterior probabilities of inferring sensitive data $s$ do not change significantly, given query outputs $u$. $\epsilon$-information privacy implies $2\epsilon$-differential privacy, but additionally bounds the maximum information leakage (Section~\ref{metric:maximum-information-leakage})~\citep{du_pin_calmon_privacy_2012}.
-Formally, a privacy preserving mapping $p_{S|U}(\cdotp|\cdotp)$ provides $\epsilon$-information privacy if for all sensitive values $s$, the ratio of posterior probability $p_{S|U}(s|u)$ to prior probability $p_S(s)$ is very close to $1$.
+Information privacy captures the notion that the prior and posterior probabilities of inferring sensitive data $x^*$ do not change significantly, given query outputs $y$. $\epsilon$-information privacy implies $2\epsilon$-differential privacy, but additionally bounds the maximum information leakage (Section~\ref{metric:maximum-information-leakage}) to at most $\epsilon / \ln 2$ bits~\cite{du_pin_calmon_privacy_2012}.
+Formally, a privacy-preserving query output $y$ provides $\epsilon$-information privacy if for all sensitive values $x^*$, the ratio of posterior probability $p(x^*|y)$ to prior probability $p(x^*)$ is very close to $1$.

-In the context of wireless sensor networks, information privacy expresses that event sources cannot be observed by an adversary.
-Event source unobservability requires that for all possible observations of events in a system, the adversary's prior probability equals the posterior~\citep{yang_towards_2008}.
+In the context of wireless sensor networks, information privacy indicates that event sources cannot be observed by an adversary.
+Event source unobservability requires that for all possible observations of events in a system, the adversary's prior probability equals the posterior~\cite{yang_towards_2008}.